Behind on Your Child’s Early Vaccines? Catch Up Now

 Modern vaccines have largely erased this fear and saved countless young lives.
 The vast majority of children in the United States are vaccinated by 24 months old against the worst threats.
 But during the height of the COVID-19 pandemic, many cautious parents and doctors avoided exposing healthy children to sick ones, and many children fell behind in the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC).

-Additionally, many families’ circumstances changed, whether they lost jobs and health insurance or moved.
+Additionally, many families’ circumstances changed, whether they moved or lost jobs and health insurance.

 “This made getting to the doctor much more difficult,” she says.